JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   experiencing longer and unstable response times.
 Though Amazon has plenty of its own servers, its storefront is hosted alongside the Tribune, on the Akamai CDN.
+Since the other latencies didn't change, this suggests a problem at Akamai.

 After that, we have servers on the Measurement Lab network, in cities across the US.
 Since these signals have to travel farther to reach their destinations, they take longer to do so.
-Embedded in amongst this heap, is Wikipedia, which does not use a CDN.
+Embedded in amongst this heap is Wikipedia, which does not use a CDN.
-All of its servers are in Virginia, and any request must therefore trek to the East Coast and back.
+All of its servers are in Virginia, and any request must trek to the East Coast and back.

 Finally, there is are a number of moments in time (September 26, for example), when _everyone's_ averages get long.